avoskou/Stochastic-Transformer-Networks-with-Linear-Competing-Units-Application-to-end-to-end-SL-Translatio/README.md

 ## Acknowledgement
-This  research  was  partially  supported  by  the  ResearchPromotion  Foundation  of  Cyprus,  through  the  grant:  INTERNATIONAL/USA/0118/0037  (Dimitrios  Kosmopoulos, Dimitris Metaxas), and the European Union’s Horizon2020 research and innovation program, under grant agree-ment  No  872139,  project  aiD  (Andreas  Voskou,  Sotirios Chatzis)
+This  research  was  partially  supported  by  the  ResearchPromotion  Foundation  of  Cyprus,  through  the  grant:  INTERNATIONAL/USA/0118/0037  (Dimitrios  Kosmopoulos, Dimitris Metaxas), and the European Union’s Horizon2020 research and innovation program, under grant agreement  No  872139,  project  aiD  (Andreas  Voskou,  Sotirios Chatzis)